 Did you know that around 7.6 million tonne of food is wasted across the supply and consumption chain, costing billions of dollars, not to mention the environmental impact.

 This concerning reality has become one of the biggest drivers of sustainable food production and food practices.
 As the issue of food waste becomes critical and as more Australians become increasingly aware of the environmental impact of their eating habits, many local restaurants are now thinking about how to be more sustainable when it comes to the food they serve.

 Sustainable foods are foods produced or processed in ways that can protect the environment and avoid wasting natural resources, without compromising the taste or quality of the products.
-According to Anna Lappe, an advocate of sustainable food, the word 'sustainable' gets tossed around a lot, but for her, it's a simple concept.
+According to Anna Lappe, an American author known for her work as an expert on food systems and sustainability, the word 'sustainable' gets tossed around a lot, but for her, it's a simple concept.

-It was Fergus Henderson who introduced the idea of this practice.
-In his own Michelin-starred restaurant in London, they have been serving dishes with seasonal meat ingredients like intestines, heart, tongue, bone marrow, and brain.
+It was Fergus Henderson who popularised nose to tail.
+In his own Michelin-starred restaurant in London, they serve dishes with seasonal meat ingredients like intestines, heart, tongue, bone marrow, and brain.

 Here in Australia, the nose-to-tail concept has also grown in popularity and there many restaurants who have embraced the movement.
 Among them is Four in Hand, a pub in Paddington that has become very popular for their slow-cooked and nose to tail meat dishes.

 Many businesses within the food and beverage sector are also acutely aware of the current war on food waste, and many of them are thinking of strategies that they too can employ to help bring Australia a few steps closer to #zerowaste.